 Do you want to know how to calculate the power consumed by your electrical devices?
 Don't miss our electrical power calculator.

-How to calculate watt hours from time?
+How to calculate watt hours from time

 If you want to calculate watt hours over a period of time t in hours, you can simply multiply:

-Therefore, one watt over six hours would be six watt-hours of power.
+Therefore, one watt over six hours would be six watt-hours of energy.
 One kilowatt-hour is equal to 1000 watt-hours, so in order to convert watts to kilowatt hours, you need to divide the result by 1000:

 If you use other units of energy, i.e., mechanical horsepower, try our power converter to convert them into watts.